KittyCAD/modeling-app/README.md

 yarn start
 ```

-and `yarn test` you would have need to have build the WASM as well, and the tests need to download the binary from a server, so if you've already got `yarn start` running, that will work, otherwise running
+and `yarn test` you would have need to have built the WASM previously.
+The tests need to download the binary from a server, so if you've already got `yarn start` running, that will work, otherwise running
 ```
 yarn simpleserver
 ```